Introduction

 Implementing Security Verification

-QR codes are often used for authentication purposes.
-Here’s how to implement basic security verification:
+QR codes are increasingly used for document authentication.
+Here’s how to verify them:

 // Check if document contains a valid authentication QR code